Opendoor: History

 On December 17, 2020, shareholders of Social Capital Hedosophia Holdings Corp II approved the merger.
 On December 21, 2020, the merger was finalized and the company began trading on the NASDAQ stock exchange under its new name, Opendoor.

+In 2021, the company bought 37,000 homes.

+In the beginning of 2022 the company began buying houses in the Bay Area.

 On August 1, 2022, the Federal Trade Commission reported that Opendoor has agreed to pay a settlement of $62 million over charges of misleading potential home sellers in its marketing campaigns.

+In the fourth quarter of 2022, Opendoor sold around 7,500 homes at an average loss of $28,000 each, compared to an average gain of $16,000 for each sale a year earlier.

+In late 2022 co-founder Eric Wu remained CEO.
+After losses, he was replaced in the post by Carrie Wheeler in early 2023.
+Opendoor reported a loss of $1.4bn in 2022, after a loss of $662 million in 2021.
+Sales in 2022 were $15.6 billion.
+In November 2022 Opendoor cut 18% of its workforce, or 550 jobs.

+Ahead of its 2020 IPO, the company's market cap was around $18 bn.
+That cap in early 2023 was slightly above $1 billion.

+Opendoor cut 22% of its workforce in April of 2023, or roughly 560 positions mostly in the company's operations unit, citing a declining housing market.
+The company said new listings had dropped by around 30% since their 2022 peak due in part to rising mortgage interest rates.

+Opendoor began collaborating with Zillow in Colorado in June 2023.
+At that time Opendoor was the largest "iBuyer" in the United States.

 Business model

 Property owners bid to sell their properties on the online platform.
 When a bid is accepted, Opendoor purchases the property as-is, charging a fee comparable to the commissions real estate agents collect in return for the convenience of closing a sale quickly without home showings.

 Opendoor then makes necessary repairs before relisting the property.
-By following this process, the company is known as an "iBuyer” in the real estate industry.
+By following this process, the company is known as an "iBuyer" in the real estate industry.
 Through this process, Opendoor carries an inventory of homes.
 In 2019, the company reported that the average time a property is held by the company is 90 days.
 The company has considered renting properties to make use of excess inventory.